aiven/aiven-docs/docs/products/mysql/howto/connect-with-java.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/mysql/connect.java';

 This example connects your Java application to an Aiven for MySQL® service.

 ## Variables

-These are the placeholders you need to replace in the code sample:
+Replace the following placeholders in the code sample:

   |     Variable     |                                                                          Description                                                                           |
   |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|